garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 3 Operational Layers.md

     sceneView.setViewpointCameraAsync(camera);
     ```

 1. Compile and run your app.
-Verify that when you switch to 3D, the crime incidents display and the view is rotated and pitched.
+Verify that when you switch to 3D, the 3D features display and the view is rotated and pitched.
 Also try the built-in 3D navigation by holding the right mouse button and moving the mouse:

     ![3D scene pitched and rotated](07-scene-layer-rotated.jpg)